-When you think of a muscle contraction, you think of a muscle getting shorter, which is called “concentric” contraction — but that’s not always what happens.
-In fact, your muscles routinely have to pull off a trick known as “eccentric” contraction, and it is odd: contraction while lengthening, also sometimes called a braking contraction.
+When you think of a muscle contraction, you usually think of a muscle getting shorter, which is called “concentric” contraction — but that’s not always what happens.
+We can also do “isometric” contractions, in which there’s no change in length, AKA “clenching.”
+And then there’s the weird one, a mysterious but routine bit of muscle trickery known as “eccentric” contraction, and it is odd indeed: contraction while lengthening, also sometimes called a braking contraction.

 What is an eccentric contraction used for?